 In the old Country Club House, at the head of Ascan Avenue, now owned by S. W. Eckman. in the lower floor of which George C. LeBlanc and family live, a tea room and gift shop will be opened on May 30.
-The enterprising partners in this new business are Mrs. George C. LeBlanc and Miss Claire Courtenay, both well known in Forest Hills, where they have lived for many years and have taken an active part in the life of the village.
-The name of the business will be the "Priscilla and Claire Tea Room and Cift Shop" and it will be open from 11:30 a.m. to 6 p. m.
-Gift Shop." and it will be open from 11:30 a.m. to 6 p.m. daily.
+The enterprising partners in this new business are Mrs George C. LeBlanc and Miss Claire Courtenay, both well known in Forest Hills, where they have lived for many years and have taken an active part in the life of the village.
+The name of the business will be the "Priscilla and Claire Tea Room and Gift Shop." and it will be open from 11:30 a. m. to 6 p. m. daily.
 Tea, sandwiches, salads and cakes will form the menu, baking will be done to order, and gifts and favors will be sold.
-The location on Metropolitan Avenue is a favorable one.
+The location on Metropolitan Avenue is a favorable one. favorable one.